 A mortgage broker’s services are free.
 These professionals connect borrowers with lenders and can help you find a better deal than you might find on your own, especially if you need a less-common loan type.

 You can also source multiple refinance quotes with a single, short application through various online services.
 These services are compensated by lenders and free for homeowners.

 The loan paperwork to refinance is similar to the loan paperwork to purchase.
 Your lender will need to verify your income and assets to make sure you can repay the new loan.
 The sooner you provide the documents your lender requests, such as pay stubs and bank statements, the sooner you can close.
 The lender may also require a home appraisal depending on how much equity you have and the type of loan you’re applying for.

 At some point, you will need to lock your interest rate.
 It can feel like a gamble, because while a rate lock protects you against rising rates, it also boxes you in if rates drop.
-(Related: How falling interest rates may impact you)
+(Related: How higher interest rates may hit consumers)